Cost and Financial Aid

 Fees may be paid by check, credit card, or money order.
 Payment by check authorizes Duke University to make a onetime electronic fund transfer from your account.
 These funds may be withdrawn from your account as soon as the date of receipt.
 Once the electronic transfer is made, your canceled check will be destroyed.
 Returned checks will result in a $25 processing charge.

 Duke TIP believes that all academically talented students should be able to access the resources they need to reach their highest potential, and that all students benefit when there is a diverse community of learners.
 That’s why we are committed to providing need-based financial aid for our educational programs.
-In fact, in 2016, TIP was able to provide financial aid to all qualified families who requested it for an educational program.

 How to apply for financial aid